 - using early years DSG block contingency budgets, where local authorities have them, or uncommitted central spend in the early years budget

-Further information, including funding for providers from the autumn term, can be found in the guidance on the Use of free early education entitlements funding during coronavirus.
+Further information about funding for providers can be found in the guidance on the use of free early education entitlements funding during coronavirus.

 Settings must comply with health and safety law, which requires them to assess risks and put in place proportionate control measures.